Peace Fellowship

 Cost: $1,000 / month – $10K Total

-Includes: housing, utilities, tuition, mentorship, internship, research, travel to New York, Philadelphia, and Washington DC.
+Includes: housing, utilities, tuition, mentorship, internship, research, travel to Washington D.C, New York City, and Philadelphia.